NicAllison/data603-sp22/paper/paper_outline.md

 </ol>
 ### How to set up Hive Environment that I used in Docker
 <ol>
-  <li> To set Hive Environment that I used was to
+  <li> To set Hive Environment that I used Docker and my command line operator to use the
   <li> I'm going on the assumption that Docker is installed and that you have mild understanding of command line operator.
 In th
   <li> First open a command line operator as well as a browser
   <li> git clone this reposity https://github.com/big-data-europe/docker-hive you can also